imgag/ngs-bits/doc/tools/VariantRanking/index.md

 # VariantRanking documentation

-The `VariantRanking` tool takes a small variant list of a single sample in [GSvar format] (../../GSvar/gsvar_format.md) as produced by the [megSAP](https://github.com/imgag/megSAP/) analysis pipeline along with the patient's phenotype as a list of [HPO](https://hpo.jax.org/) terms.
+The `VariantRanking` tool takes a small variant list of a single sample in [GSvar format](../../GSvar/gsvar_format.md) as produced by the [megSAP](https://github.com/imgag/megSAP/) analysis pipeline along with the patient's phenotype as a list of [HPO](https://hpo.jax.org/) terms.

 ## Algorithm description